Accessibility Plan (click here)

-Every student at Holy Trinity has the opportunity to follow all National Curriculum subjects as well as GCSE and/or appropriate vocational subjects.
-As a school we are committed to narrowing the attainment gap between SEND and non-SEND students through a combination of quality first teaching and appropriate interventions where necessary.
+Every pupil at Holy Trinity has the opportunity to follow all National Curriculum subjects as well as GCSE and/or appropriate vocational subjects.
+As a school, we are committed to narrowing the attainment gap between SEND and non-SEND students through a combination of quality first teaching and appropriate interventions where necessary.

 Information from primary schools is the starting point for us in identifying those pupils with learning needs for which additional help may be required.
-All of our feeder schools are visited by a member of staff and wherever possible we aim to meet with pupils, Year 6 teaching staff and the school’s SENCO where appropriate.
+All of our feeder schools are visited by a member of staff and wherever possible we aim to meet with pupils, Year 6 teaching staff and the school’s SENCo where appropriate.
 Our Year 6 Data Capture Form includes information relevant to a pupil’s special educational need or disability.
-As SENCO I will also attend final Statement/IEP Review Meetings when invited by the primary school, and will provide additional transition time for those vulnerable pupils who are anxious about the move to secondary school.
+We always look to provide additional transition time for those vulnerable pupils who are anxious about the move to secondary school.

 All pupils receive written reports once a year plus termly progress reports, which show the progress that students are making towards their target grades.
 Parents/carers with concerns about their child should contact: